platformsh/platformsh-docs/docs/src/bestpractices/oneormany.md

 A Clustered application requires at least a Medium plan.

-With a clustered application, you often will not need multiple service instances.
+With a clustered application, you often don't need multiple service instances.
 The [MySQL, MariaDB](../add-services/mysql/_index.md),
 and [Solr](../add-services/solr.md) services support defining multiple databases on a single service, which is significantly more efficient than defining multiple services.